-Besides, eve mounting is also ideal for weather stations which come with a low transmission distance.
+Besides, eve mounting is also ideal for weather stations that come with a low transmission distance.

 However, you will need to use an exceptionally sturdy mount for the sensors.

-- Ideal for a weather station with low transmission distance
+- Ideal for a weather station with a low transmission distance

 - Provides cover for sensitive sensors